BRITE-REU/programming-workshops/source/workshops/07_SQL/Workshop_SQL.rst

 	- **mid** – a unique integer identifier for the movie (set this as the **primary key**)
 	- **rating** – a floating point value for the movie rating (**datatype: real**)
 	- **votes** – an integer value for the number of votes received by the movie
-- **Download** the data file "`ratings.tsv <https://github.com/BRITE-REU/programming-workshops/blob/master/source/workshops/06_SQL/data/ratings.tsv>`_" by clicking on the name and selecting Raw on the next page.
-Save the file in SQLworkshop.
+- The **data file** is on the SCC at /projectnb/bubpwtf/SQL_workshop/ratings.tsv (or download at "`ratings.tsv <https://github.com/BRITE-REU/programming-workshops/blob/master/ratings.tsv>`_" by clicking on the name and selecting Raw on the next page.)
 - **Import** the data into your table

 Answer these queries